Aishu-ai/Machine-Learning/Abalone age prediction/README.md

     - Dataset can be found on [UIC Machine learning repository site](https://archive.ics.uci.edu/ml/datasets/Abalone)
     - **Citation:**
         - There are more than 30 papers that cites this data set.
 Please find the full list at [UIC Machine learning repository site](https://archive.ics.uci.edu/ml/datasets/Abalone)
+#### Description
+ - From the original data examples with missing values were removed (the majority having the predicted value missing),    and the ranges of the continuous values have been scaled for use with an ANN (by dividing by 200).
+For the purpose    of this analysis, we will scale those variables back to its original form by multiplying by 200.

+ - Total number of observations in dataset: **4176**
+ - Total number of variables in dataset : **8**

+ - Metadata and attribute information:
+    - Given is the attribute name, attribute type, the measurement unit and a brief description.
+The number of rings is      the value to predict as a continuous value.